Allocation of places

 Passing your level is not the be all and end all of the course.
 Instructors will let you know how you are progressing throughout the course.
 If you don’t achieve the level that you are going for, don’t worry, you have still got lots of experience on the water and you will hopefully have had lots of fun doing so.
 There is no need to rush through all the levels, take your time, learn lots and enjoy it.

-It is not advised to bring valuables with you to the course, but if necessary there is a safe box behind the bar.
+It is not advisable to bring valuables with you to the course.

 What you wear when sailing has a big effect on whether you will enjoy the experience or not.
 If a child is too cold or gets sunburnt they are unlikely to want to get out on the water again!